Bitter but light!

 What about drinking chicory?

-The chicory consumed in chicory coffee is the same variety as witloof.
-This chicory is grown for the flavor of its roasted root, used as an additive to coffee.
+The “chicory” consumed in chicory coffee is the same variety as Belgian endive.
+It is grown for the flavor of its roasted root, which is used as an additive to coffee.
 Recently, polyfructosans (inulin) have been extracted from the plant to be used as a dietary fiber and fructose has been extracted for its sweetening power.